 On October 17th, 2018, Canada became only the second nation to legalize marijuana.
 The day marked the end of one era and the start of a new one.
 In the US; Michigan, Missouri, and Utah enacted favorable cannabis legislation in 2018, and a wave of pro-pot candidates were elected to house and senate seats.
 Suddenly marijuana was becoming more and more accepted by the widespread public.
 Public opinion on cannabis has changed dramatically in the past 10 or 15 years.
 These days, we’re in the midst of cannabis craze.
 2019 is expected to be an even bigger year for the still-fledgling marijuana industry.
 Research estimates global marijuana spending to reach $32 billion by 2022, more than tripling 2017’s $9.5 billion.

 In 2018, pot stocks boomed as marijuana mania rocked the investing world.
 Leading up to the day Canada was scheduled to legalize, cannabis stocks saw a frenzy of activity.
 Law-abiding investors were seizing the opportunity to invest in the newly legitimate business.
-Many analysts on Wall Street blamed these retail investors for the unprecedented volatility in the stock.
-The prospects of such lucrative gains have many looking to take a bite out of the cannabis market.
+Many analysts on Wall Street blamed these retail investors for the unprecedented volatility in the stocks.
+Investors everywhere want to get a piece of the cannabis market.

 Best Cannabis Stocks: A Complicated Space